alanlivio/bash-helpers/README.md

     bashrc --> |"loads"| sh-init
-    sh-init --> |"loads if program exists"| program-dependent sh-init --> |"loads if runing at OS"| OS-dependent sh-init --> |"bash alias to each function at"| ps-init
+    sh-init --> |"loads if program exists"| program-dependent sh-init --> |"loads if running at OS"| OS-dependent sh-init --> |"bash alias to each function at"| ps-init
 ```